component-driven/component-driven-development/src/exercises/2-Design_Tokens/Readme.md

-In this exercise we’ll learn basics of React Styleguidist.
+Design tokens are the single source of truth for project’s colors, whitespace, font styles and other design decisions.

 ## 2.1.
 What are design tokens?

-Design tokens are the single source of truth for project’s colors, whitespace, font styles and other design decisions.

 We’ve prepared the basic structure for the design tokens file.
 Open the `theme.js` in the exercise directory (`src/exercises/2-Design_Tokens/theme.js`).